Microsoft Safety Scanner is a free tool from Microsoft. So, what exactly does it do?

 Step 5.
 Done

 How exactly do you use Microsoft Safety Scanner if it's not installable?
-The process is simple; you'll have to download the tool according to the steps mentioned before in this article.
+The process is simple; you'll have to download the tool according to the steps mentioned in this article.
 Once you have done that, you'll follow these steps:

 Step 1.
 Run the MSERT executable file